Deception Technology: A deceivingly simple solution to complex threats

-To achieve their objectives, the customer deployed an Attivo BOTsink 5100 server on their local network and ThreatDirect in each remote location to get coverage of their remote offices and datacenter.
+To achieve their objectives, the customer deployed an Attivo BOTsink 5000 series server on their local network and ThreatDirect in each remote location to get coverage of their remote offices and datacenter.
 Using this configuration, the customer blanketed their entire local and remote network environment with full visibility and deception on all of their VLANs and subnets.
 It took less than a day to fully deploy the system at HQ with a rolling thunder deployment covering the endpoints and remote locations, enabling the customer to stick to scheduled maintenance windows.

 The Deployment Process

 The customer started by mounting their BOTsink appliance (it can deploy as a physical appliance, virtual appliance, or a cloud instance) and connecting it to a trunk port on their network.
 Once on the network, the BOTsink server automatically identified connected VLANs and subnets and requested IP addresses in each.
 Alternatively, the customer could have chosen to assign IP addresses manually across the desired VLANs.